Class Session (1.27.0)

 close()

-Delete tables that were created with this session's session_id.
+Delete resources that were created with this session's session_id.
+This includes BigQuery tables, remote functions and cloud functions serving the remote functions.

 read_csv